James Collins (footballer, born 1990): Luton Town

 On 29 June 2017, Collins signed a three-year contract with League Two club Luton Town for an undisclosed fee.
 On his Luton debut on 5 August 2017, he scored a hat-trick in an 8–2 win over Yeovil Town.

 His contract was extended by a further year at the end of the 2017–18 season after a promotion clause was triggered as a result of Luton's promotion to League One.

 In the 2018–19 season Collins was named the League One Player of the Year at the EFL Awards as he helped Luton to back-to-back promotions after scoring 25 goals as they move up to the Championship.

 Collins scored his first second-tier goal of his career against Middlesbrough on the opening night of the 2019–20 season.
-He went on to score 14 goals in total in the Championship, becoming Luton’s top scorer for the second season running.
+He went on to score 14 goals in total in the Championship, becoming Luton's top scorer for the second season running.

-On 12 December 2020, Collins scored his second hat-trick of his Luton's career, in a 3–0 win against Preston North End.
+On 12 December 2020, Collins scored his second hat-trick of his Luton career, in a 3–0 win against Preston North End.

 Cardiff City

 Collins rejected a new contract with Luton at the end of the 2020–21 season and signed for fellow Championship club Cardiff City on a two-year contract.
 He scored his first goal for Cardiff in a 2-1 win against Preston North End on 20 November 2021.
+Collins spent two years at Cardiff scored three times in 30 appearances, he left the club with a year left on his contract.